Five Minute Guide

 This guide will show you how to install Niltree and open a WebGL site.

-If you're on Windows, install windows-build-tools from a Powershell Admin prompt:
+If you're on Windows, install from a Powershell Admin prompt:

 Install niltree: